arunprasadlv/MLText/README.md

 6 | November 6 | November 8
 7 | November 13 | November 15
 8 | November 20 | November 22

+### Submitting Homeworks

+If you would like to submit your homework for review, please post it online (ideally as a Jupyter notebook) and send a link to Alex Egorenkov via Slack.
+Watch [tips for submitting your homework](https://www.youtube.com/watch?v=9DxttSSkl60) (6 minutes) to learn how to post your homework online using [Gist](https://gist.github.com/) and how to make your Jupyter notebook readable.

 -----